Nursing Diapers for Donuts

 Shodair Children’s Hospital Christmas Gift Drive

 The Carroll College Student Nurses Association is doing their part to give back to the Helena community.
 Each year the Carroll College Student Nurses Association, or CCSNA, holds a Christmas gift drive for Shodair Children's Hospital, a residential psychiatric treatment center that is one of their nursing clinical sites.
 CCSNA tries to collect as many items (clothing and toys) as possible for the children and adolescents in the hospital.
-Find out more about the 2014 gift collection.

 In the photo to the right, CCSNA members continue their annual tradition of collecting Christmas gifts for the children and adolescents of the local Shodair Hospital.